project-gemmi/gemmi/docs/hkl.rst

 * swapping anomalous pairs, such as I(+)/I(-), F(+)/F(-) and E(+)/E(-),
 * changing the sign of anomalous differences (column type D).

-**Current limitations:** H-L coefficients may not be handled properly.

 ----

 To sort data rows by the *h,k,l* indices call ``Mtz::sort()``: